-A consequence of the decreasing sensitivity is the choroid cannot be imaged in many emmetropes with convention SD-OCT.
+A consequence of the decreasing sensitivity is that the choroid cannot be imaged in many emmetropes with convention SD-OCT.
 Eyes with high myopia have thinner choroids and a relative depigmentation, making it possible to visualize the full thickness of the choroid in many eyes with conventional SD-OCT.
 Because a Fourier transform is used, two conjugate images are developed from the interferometric signal.
-In practical use only one of these two images are shown, typically with the retina facing toward the top of the screen.
+In practical use, only one of these two images are shown, typically with the retina facing toward the top of the screen.
 If the peak sensitivity is placed posteriorly typically at the inner sclera, deeper structures such as the choroid can be seen.
-The upside down conjugate image of these structures is visualized and the right side-up image of structures in the orbit is blank because of the lack of any reflected imaging information.
-This method of imaging the choroid is called enhanced depth imaging (EDI) OCT [46].
-It is now simply performed with SD-OCT instruments, often by just selecting EDI in the software of the instrument.
-To improve the signal-to-noise ratio and therefore image appearance, many b-scans can be averaged together, typically using 50-100 images.
+This method of imaging the choroid is called enhanced depth imaging (EDI) OCT.
+[40] It is now simply performed with SD-OCT instruments, often by just selecting EDI in the software of the instrument.
+To improve the signal-to-noise ratio and therefore image appearance, many B-scans can be averaged together, typically using 50 to 100 images.
 Segmentation of OCT images allows visualization and measurement of various layers in the eye.
-In high myopes the choroid can be extremely thin, making it difficult to segment volume scans without attendant segmentation errors.
+In high myopes, the choroid can be extremely thin, making it difficult to segment volume scans without attendant segmentation errors.